Osteoporosis: What You Need to Know About This "Silent Disease"

 Breda: One in two women over the age of 50, and one in four men over the age of 50, will develop osteoporosis, but the disease can affect people of any age.

 There are several reasons why people develop osteoporosis, In women, it has a lot to do with the lack of estrogen after menopause.
 In men, it can be related to other illnesses or low testosterone.
-And in all sexes, it has a lot to do with habits such as whether you smoke, drink heavily or exercise.
+And in all sexes, it has a lot to do with habits such as whether you smoke, drink heavily or do not exercise.

 Some people are genetically predisposed to osteoporosis, which is why it's important to know your family history.